What is an environmental audit?

 Benefits vary depending on the objectives and scope of the audit.
 Environmental auditing benefits include:

-Organisations understand how to meet their legal requirements and other requirements;
+Organisations understand how to meet their legal requirements;

 Meeting specific statutory reporting requirements;